jkutner/jdk9-example/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-For more info see [my blog post on Testing JDK 9 EA with Heroku](http://jkutner.github.io/2015/07/16/test-jdk9-heroku.html)
+For more info see [my blog post on testing JDK 9 EA on Heroku](http://jkutner.github.io/2015/07/16/test-jdk9-heroku.html).

 Once you've deployed, run this command to get a JShell: